-When looking for the best budget gaming mice, you’ll probably want to look for an optical sensor.
-While there are some great mice with laser sensors too, that technology is largely phased out, and optical mice are the way to go.
-Some mice use a proprietary sensor (like the best logitech mice), but many mice outsource the sensor design to outside manufacturers.
-The most prominent – and one of the best – mice sensor manufacturers is Pixart.
+When looking for the best budget gaming mice, you’ll probably want to look for one with an optical sensor.
+While there are some great mice with laser sensors too, that technology is largely being phased out, and optical mice are increasingly the way to go.
+Some mice use a proprietary sensor (like the best Logitech mice), but many mice outsource the sensor design to external manufacturers.
+The most prominent – and one of the best – mouse sensor manufacturers is Pixart.
 You can generally be pretty confident in a mouse that uses a Pixart sensor.

 How many buttons do you need?
 That all depends on what you’re doing.
 Generally, smaller mice will be more suited towards action-oriented games, while models with more buttons will be better suited to games that are about time and resource management: like RTS, MOBA, and MMO games.
 Fortunately, most gaming mice let you customize macros to the buttons.
-But it can be easy to assign all of your actions to macros and then find the configuration too complex for the game you’re playing.
+But an easy mistake to make is to assign all of your actions to macros, only later to find the configuration too complex for the game you’re playing.
 We recommend seriously considering your ideal button count and placement before buying a mouse.

 Wireless mice are a luxury, and they tend to be much rarer in the best budget category than wired mice.
-While input lag used to be a problem for wireless devices, that bridge has since been more or less crossed.
+While input lag used to be a problem for wireless devices, that bridge has since been mostly crossed.
 Instead, the main impediment to getting a wireless mouse is the price.
-A wireless mouse is a convenience, but it will almost always come at the expense of some other factor or feature.
+A wireless mouse is convenient, but it will almost always come at the expense of some other factor or feature.
 And if you decide to get any wireless peripheral, you’ll want to pay attention to the battery life.
 A battery life that can’t meet your mouse usage needs can be incredibly frustrating for regular gamers.

 - You might also like our guide to the best gaming keyboards.

-- Looking for a chair to complete your rig, see our top rated gaming chairs
+- Looking for a chair to complete your rig?
+See our list of top-rated gaming chairs.